PaneladaDe87/Theraposa/README.md

 # Theraposa
-the best low-level programing language with the greatest performance
+the best high-level programing language with the greatest performance